 As a student working at McDonald’s restaurants, you’ll have a shot at entry-level experience.
 You’ll learn to work with others in a fast-paced environment, follow orders, and take the initiative on specific tasks.

 The franchise operates a well-oiled machine where every moving part must function smoothly for the whole to work.
-McDonald’s ensures that they put you through rigorous training and have you get everything right.
-Fortunately for newbies, students aren’t excluded.
+McDonald’s ensures that it puts you through rigorous training in order for you to work well with the team.

-Suit-loving students can get into corporate McDonald’s through internships and full-time University Programs.
-Students entering their final year will benefit more from the internships, where they’ll learn from industry professionals in a real work environment for ten weeks.
+Students can get into corporate McDonald’s through internships and full-time university programs.
+Students entering their final year will benefit more from the internships, where they’ll learn from industry professionals in a real work environment for 10 weeks.